Skip to main content

 image.png

-Build or find your preferred web page.
+Build or find your preferred web page

 Make sure your web page complies with app store policies

-If your webpage contains a way to access certain content, the app stores will flag and even possibly remove your app from the app store, so it's very important to carefully audit your web page before adding it in as a browser tab.
+If your webpage contains a way to access certain content, the app stores will flag and even possibly remove your app from the app store, so it's very important to carefully audit your web page before adding it as a browser tab.
 Here are the main items to make sure your web page does not have:

 • YouTube links or embeds that allow you to get to YouTube